 For nature reserves in England, there is now no legal obligation to provide details via Test and Trace.
-However, on our nature reserves where we charge for entry and those where we sell refreshments that can be consumed on-site, we will continue to display the QR code and have pen and paper registration available for visitors to use on arrival.
+However, many of our nature reserves will continue to display the QR code for visitors to use it.

 In Wales, Northern Ireland and Scotland where we charge for entry, and those reserves where we sell refreshments that are consumed on-site, you will be asked to check-in to the national Test and Trace app.
 In situations where it is not possible to use the app, our welcome teams will ask you to provide some basic written details instead.